 - Vehicles shall not be operated on behalf of the Town without the operator possessing a valid Colorado driver's license, appropriate supplemental licenses, and the Town having a current motor vehicle record on file. - All accidents involving any vehicle or equipment shall be reported immediately and the proper reports will be submitted as soon as possible.
-Failure to comply with this requirement may result in disciplinary actions up to and including termination. - Should an accident involving an employee driving a Town vehicle occur in Town limits, final investigation should be conducted or reviewed by an outside agency.

-- Employees shall not operate a Town vehicle at any time when impaired by drugs or alcohol.
+Failure to comply with this requirement may result in disciplinary actions up to and including termination. - Should an accident involving an employee driving a Town vehicle occur in Town limits, final investigation should be conducted or reviewed by an outside agency. - Employees shall not operate a Town vehicle at any time when impaired by drugs or alcohol.
 Within 2 hours following an accident, an employee will be required to submit to tests for drugs and alcohol. - An accident involving a Town vehicle or equipment that is determined to be the fault of the employee through carelessness or neglect may result in disciplinary actions up to and including immediate termination. - Employees shall maintain vehicles both inside and out in a neat, clean, and orderly manner.
 Pets are not to be transported in Town vehicles. - Unless otherwise authorized by an immediate supervisor, Town vehicles shall only be used to transport passengers who are Town employees or individuals engaged in official business with Town employees.
 In the event of an accident, an employee who is transporting a passenger that is not a Town employee shall reimburse the Town for any personal injury protection insurance coverage for such passenger. - Employees and their passengers, if any, shall use seatbelts while operating the vehicle. - Employees are responsible for locking and securing the vehicle.
 Town vehicles shall not be left running when unattended.
-Employees who operate Town vehicles are responsible for ensuring current insurance and registration papers are on-board. - Employees shall report any defects or maintenance problems immediately to management. - If a Town vehicle is not available for use and an employee is asked to use their own personal vehicle to conduct Town business, the Town will reimburse properly documented requests for mileage reimbursement at the standard rate, in accordance with the per diem rate guidelines of U.S. General Services Administration.
+Employees who operate Town vehicles are responsible for ensuring current insurance and registration papers are on-board.

+- Employees shall report any defects or maintenance problems immediately to management. - If a Town vehicle is not available for use and an employee is asked to use their own personal vehicle to conduct Town business, the Town will reimburse properly documented requests for mileage reimbursement at the standard rate, in accordance with the per diem rate guidelines of U.S. General Services Administration.

-Take-home Vehicles
+Take-Home Vehicles

 The Town may assign certain employees take-home vehicles.
-Take-home vehicles shall only be used for official business and to allow employees to respond to Town-related business outside their regular work hours.
-Take-home vehicles shall not be used for personal purposes, other than commuting.
-In addition to the above policies, the following additional policies shall apply to take-home vehicles:
+Take-home vehicles shall only be used for official business and to allow employees to respond to Town- related business outside their regular work hours.
+Employees shall abide by the policies listed above that apply to Town-issued vehicles generally, and shall also abide by the following additional policies that apply to take-home vehicles: